zysio1998/Assignment1/README.md

 Procedural City Generator

-The program geneartes a city with skyscrappers and smaller bulidings.
-The are cars genearted that drive themselves in straight lines and fields of grass, bushes and flowers.
-Each street has a lines of trees generted within.
+The program generates a city with skyscrappers and smaller bulidings.
+The are cars that drive themselves in straight lines and fields of grass, bushes and flowers.
+Each street has a lines of trees generated within.

 The YouTube link is below: